atkaper/devtunnel/README.md

 The image explained:

-- The developer runs a local web application, which makes a part of the test website.
+- The developer runs a local web application, which becomes (or takes over) a part of the test website.
 - The browser on the developer machine talks to the web proxy on the kubernetes test cluster.
 - The web proxy on that cluster has rules to know to which web-app to send the traffic to.
 - One of the web-apps can be simulated by the tunnel-server.